solana-foundation/developer-content/content/courses/mobile/solana-mobile-dapps-with-expo.md

 1. The user connects (authorizes) using the `transact` function and by calling `authorizeSession` inside the callback
-2. Our code then uses the `Metaplex` object to fetch all of the NFTs created by the user
+2. Our code then uses the `Umi` object to fetch all of the NFTs created by the user
 3. If an NFT has not been created for the current day, allow the user to take a picture, upload it, and mint it as an NFT